Blumlaut/fxfurtrack/README.md

 </div>

 This project provides a scraping service that extracts OpenGraph (OG) metadata from FurTrack pages.
-It uses a **Master-Worker** architecture where the master handles requests and workers run Puppeteer to fetch and extract metadata dynamically.
+It uses a **Master-Worker** architecture where the master handles requests and workers to fetch and extract metadata dynamically.

 ---